 Introducing ReVision

-The ReVision program develops practical writing skills in individuals who are striving for gainful employment upon reentry into society.
+ReVision empowers individuals who are striving for gainful employment upon reentry into society by helping them identify their career-related skills and promote them to employers.

 Curriculum

-ReVision is a practical writing course developed by a dedicated team of volunteer educators, each of whom possesses years of teaching experience.
-Our goal with this curriculum is to help students practice key transferable skills for effective communication throughout the job application and interview process.
+ReVision is developed by a dedicated team of volunteer educators, each of whom possesses years of teaching experience.
+Our goal with this curriculum is to help students identify key transferable skills they possess and prepare to effectively communicate these skills to employers throughout the job application and interview process.

 Cover Letters